 At an average of $8,500, a neck lift can be a truly transformative procedure for a droopy neck.
 “Without question, a neck lift is the gold standard.
 No non-surgical solution can compare in efficacy or longevity to what a neck lift can deliver,” Dr. Levine says.

 When pursuing surgery, you should do your homework on your surgeon first and foremost.
 “The average plastic surgeon performs very few of these procedures per year, mainly because the majority of neck lifts are concentrated among a handful of surgeons.
-So, in addition to making sure your surgeon is a board-certified plastic surgeon, make sure that her or she performs this type of surgery regularly,” Dr. Levine says.
+So, in addition to making sure your surgeon is a board-certified plastic surgeon, make sure that he or she performs this type of surgery regularly,” Dr. Levine says.

 From there, you’ll want to meet with your chosen doctor at least twice before proceeding with surgery. “[You want to make sure the doctor] has thoroughly answered all of your questions and that you’re comfortable moving forward,” he says.
 Then, its time for the neck lift, which can be accomplished in one of several ways.

 “Typically, incisions are made behind the ear, the neck muscles are tightened from the sides, and extra skin is removed and naturally redraped,” Dr. Levine says.
 “Sometimes an additional incision is made under the chin to access the midline neck muscles … to minimize the appearance of neck bands.”
-Surgery takes anywhere from 90 minutes to 4 hours, resulting in very little bruising and swelling.
+The surgery takes anywhere from 90 minutes to 4 hours, resulting in very little bruising and swelling.
 Downtime is minimal — usually a week — and results can last well beyond any other treatment.

 Dr. Levine puts it this way: “In a well-executed neck lift, your neck should look better in 10 years than it did before surgery.”